cbess/inventory-checkin/README.md

 1. Download [Inventory Checkin](https://github.com/cbess/inventory-checkin) source from [GitHub](https://github.com/cbess/inventory-checkin).
 1. Extract/place the source code in the desired (install) directory.
 This will be where the app lives.
-1. Run `sh virtualenv-setup.sh` to setup an isolated environment and download packages.
+1. Run `sh virtualenv-setup.sh` to setup an isolated environment and download dependencies.
 1. Configure settings.
 The defaults in `settings.py` provide documentation for each setting.
 	- Copy `settings.py` to `local_settings.py`.
  	- Override/copy any setting from `settings.py` to `local_settings.py` (change the values as needed).